AnyBlok/anyblok-book/en/03_blok/05_link_models.md

 ```

-Curious developer may read which kind of relation AnyBlok provides and learn
+Curious developers may read which kind of relation AnyBlok provides and learn
 from [documentation reference][doc_ref_relationship]

 ### Init some data